When it comes to side hustles or part-time work, being a driver or a food delivery rider may be the first options that come to mind.

 Alice* has been a professional caregiver with Homage for 2 years.
 After taking a break from her previous job as an administrative assistant to take care of her ageing mother and children, she decided to re-enter the workforce as a Care Professional with Homage.

-A few days ago, Alice was able to secure two care visits – a longer care visit in the morning from 7.30am-12.30pm and a shorter care visit in the afternoon from 2pm-3pm.
+A few days ago, Alice was able to secure two care visits—a longer care visit in the morning from 8am–1pm and a shorter care visit in the afternoon from 2pm–3pm.
 At a base rate of $17/hour, she earns a base rate of $102 for the 6-hour visit to the above 2 locations.

-For the two visits, she was able to get a transport allowance of $5, and an additional visit incentive of $40, which adds to her earnings.
-As such, she was able to earn $147 during the day.
+For the short-hour visit, she was able to get a transport allowance of $5.
+As such, she was able to earn $107 during the day.

-After a short break, she decides to take on a last-minute visit in the evening from 5pm-8pm, where she earns about $71 for the visit.
-By taking on 2-3 care visits a day, this allows her to earn about $218 a day.
+After a short break, she decides to take on a last-minute visit in the evening from 5pm–8pm, where she earns about $71 for the visit.
+By taking on 2-3 care visits a day, she earns about $200 a day.

-As for Alice, earning about $220/day allows her to comfortably earn about $4,400/month if she chooses to work 5 days a week.
+As for Alice, earning about $200/day allows her to comfortably earn about $4,000/month if she chooses to work 5 days a week.

 Taking control of your own time